-Learn about the threats to our water quality, and how to move forward with protecting and restoring our watershed.
+Learn about Baltimore water issues, threats to our water quality, and how to help protect watershed.

-The Baltimore Harbor Water Alert features an interactive map that tracks water quality throughout Baltimore’s watersheds to show whether bacteria counts make it risky or relatively safe to go near the water.
-Learn about the bacteria counts around the Inner Harbor and Middle Branch of the Patapsco and make informed decisions before kayaking or swimming in local rivers.
+Our Baltimore Water Watch website features an interactive map that tracks water quality throughout Baltimore’s watersheds.
+You can also view bacteria counts around the Inner Harbor to make informed decisions before kayaking or swimming in local rivers.

-Blue Water Baltimore works in watersheds located in Baltimore City and a portion of Baltimore County.
-Together these watersheds encompass 194 square miles of land, 454 miles of stream, and more than 1 million residents.
-Learn about the watersheds that Blue Water Baltimore protects.
+Blue Water Baltimore works in watersheds across Baltimore City and Baltimore County.
+Together, they encompass 194 square miles of land, 454 miles of stream, and 1+ million residents.
+Learn about the watersheds we work to protect.